jordanspooner/ic-first-year-notes/README.md

 Notes for all of the examined first year computing modules at Imperial College London.

+Please note that *PDF files are not guaranteed to be up to date*.
+To compile the most recent set of notes, you should use the command `pdflatex filename.tex`.
+This requires `pdflatex`, which is installed on all lab machines.

 These notes were written for the 2016-17 academic year.

 These are not substitutes for the actual course lectures / notes / slides, in that they are much more concise.
 You cannot learn from these notes, but you might find them helpful for revision.